 "The composition of [fatty acids in the cell membranes] is a determining factor in membrane permeability, with saturated fats increasing rigidity and reducing permeability and unsaturated fats making membranes less compact and more fluid."
 Click To Tweet

 Membranes throughout the body are composed of a phospholipid bilayer.
 Each phospholipid unit contains a hydrophilic (i.e., water-loving) head and a hydrophobic (i.e., water-averse) tail.
 These units arrange themselves so that the hydrophobic tails condense in the center of the membrane while the hydrophilic heads face toward the inner and outer membrane surfaces.
-The most common phospholipids in the body contain an amino acid or carbohydrate as part of the head, connected to glycerol and two fatty acids for the tail.
+The most common phospholipids in the body contain an amino acid or carbohydrate as part of the head connected to a glycerol molecule and two fatty acids for the tail.
 The composition of these fatty acids is a determining factor in membrane permeability, with saturated fats increasing rigidity and reducing permeability and unsaturated fats making membranes less compact and more fluid.

 Endothelial cells making up the blood-brain barrier had uniquely high levels of DHA.
 They found that mice that lacked Mfsd2a function had reduced blood-brain barrier integrity and greater caveolae formation and activity than normal mice.
 In normal mice, they also found that brain endothelial cells had higher lipid concentrations than lung epithelial cells.
-The most abundant lipid was DHA, which was found in concentrations that were two to five times higher.
+The most abundant lipid was DHA, found in concentrations two to five times higher.
 These findings suggest that Mfsd2a-mediated transport of lipids, particularly DHA, impairs caveolae activity, thereby preserving blood-brain integrity.

 More discussion of the role of Mfsd2a, DHA, and the brain in this peer-reviewed article by Dr. Rhonda Patrick:

 The intestinal barrier is the largest membrane interface between the body and the outside world.
-Similar to all membranous barriers, it serves the purpose of exchanging nutrients and waste, but on an exponentially larger scale than most.
+Like all membranous barriers, it serves the purpose of exchanging nutrients and waste, but on an exponentially larger scale than most.
 Also similar to other membranous barriers, the intestinal barrier loses function with age and disease.
 Increased intestinal permeability, also known as "leaky gut," compromises the health of the whole body by allowing the passage of pathogens and toxins from food and beverages to enter the bloodstream.

-The most common endotoxin found in circulation is lipopolysaccharide (LPS), a lipid and carbohydrate structure shed from the cell walls of Gram-negative bacteria such as Escherichia coli.
+The most common endotoxin in circulation is lipopolysaccharide (LPS), a lipid and carbohydrate structure shed from the cell walls of Gram-negative bacteria such as Escherichia coli.
 People with intestinal disorders, such as celiac disease and inflammatory bowel disease, experience chronic barrier disruption and endotoxemia.
-This phenomenon also occurs in diseases such as obesity and type 2 diabetes, which are characterized by metabolic endotoxemia, a chronic two- to threefold elevation in endotoxins that increases whole-body inflammation and contributes to insulin resistance and weight gain.
+This phenomenon also occurs in conditions such as obesity and type 2 diabetes, characterized by metabolic endotoxemia, a chronic two- to threefold elevation in endotoxins that increases whole-body inflammation and contributes to insulin resistance and weight gain.
 Many diseases involving the brain also share chronic mild endotoxemia as a feature, including neurodevelopmental disorders such as autism spectrum disorder, neuropsychiatric diseases such as depression, and neurodegenerative diseases such as Alzheimer's disease and Parkinson's disease.
-This wide-ranging list of diseases involving perturbation of the gut-brain axis continues to grow.
+This wide-ranging list of conditions involving perturbation of the gut-brain axis continues to grow.

 Membrane permeability is required to recruit immune cells and nutrients to areas of damage during an infection or after an injury.
-Damage-associated molecular patterns (DAMPs) such as high-mobility group protein (HMG)-1, a protein that organizes chromatin and controls DNA transcription, also bind to immune receptors that stimulate inflammation.
+Damage-associated molecular patterns (DAMPs) such as high-mobility group protein (HMG)-1, which organizes chromatin and controls DNA transcription, also bind to immune receptors that stimulate inflammation.
 In the case of DAMP receptor activation, cells of the blood-brain barrier recruit phagocytic (i.e., cell-eating) immune cells such as monocytes to clear cellular debris and stimulate repair.
 DAMPs such as HMG-1 bind to TLR4 and receptors for advanced glycation end products (RAGE) on cells at the blood-brain barrier to induce an immune response that initially inhibits the deposition of amyloid-beta, a key feature of Alzheimer's disease progression.
 With chronic activation, the immune system's response accelerates neurodegeneration.
 Future investigations should expand on this work by discovering therapies that ameliorate DAMP-induced inflammation to treat neurodegenerative disorders.

 Alarmingly, researchers found early signs of Alzheimer's disease pathology in the brains of children and young adults exposed to high levels of air pollution in Mexico City, an area known for having high levels of air pollution.
 Autopsy findings revealed elevated levels of amyloid and tau proteins in 202 out of 203 young brains, including an 11-month-old baby.